notaryproject/specifications/specs/trust-store-trust-policy.md

     1. If an `expiry time` signed attribute is present in the signature envelope, check if the local machine’s current time(in UTC) is greater than `expiry time`.
 If yes, fail this step.
 1. **Validate Authentic Timestamp:**
     1. If under signing scheme [`notary.x509`](./signing-scheme.md/#notaryx509):
-        1. If [`sufficient and necessary conditions to trigger timestamp countersignature verification`](./trust-store-trust-policy.md/#timestamp-countersignature-verification-details) is satisfied, perform timestamp countersignature verification:
+        1. If [`sufficient and necessary conditions to trigger timestamp countersignature verification`](./trust-store-trust-policy.md/#timestamp-countersignature-verification-details) are satisfied, perform timestamp countersignature verification:
             1. Check the unsigned attribute `Timestamp Signature`, if not present or empty, fail this step.
             1. Verify the timestamp countersignature and validate the `TSTInfo` based on [RFC 3161](https://datatracker.ietf.org/doc/html/rfc3161) and [RFC-5816](https://datatracker.ietf.org/doc/html/rfc5816).
             1. Validate that the timestamp hash in `TSTInfo.messageImprint` matches the hash of the signature to which the timestamp was applied.